 As for changing supervisors partway through a thesis, this is not recommended.
 Keep in mind that as long as the thesis is logical and the conclusions drawn from the data are valid, the student and the supervisor do not need to be in total agreement on methodology, analysis or interpretation.

 The thesis committee may be able to fill in whatever gaps the student perceives in the relationship with the supervisor.
 If the research goes off in an unexpected direction, one that is not very familiar to the thesis supervisor, the student could see what opportunities are available and what guidelines the academic unit has for this situation.
 The student could consider joint supervision as an alternative to finding a new supervisor.

 If the student has explored all other options and still wish to change supervisors, he or she should talk to the graduate program director.
-If the supervisor happens to be the graduate program director, the student should talk to the chair of the academic unit.
+If the supervisor happens to be the graduate program director, the student should talk to the director of the academic unit.
 If the student remains uncertain or dissatisfied, he or she should talk to the vice-dean graduate studies of his/her home faculty.
 Beyond that, the student can talk to the university ombudsperson.
 The student can request that the exchanges with any or all of these individuals (directors, vice-dean, ombudsperson) remain confidential.